 Roller Girl

 Roller Girl by Victoria Jamieson is assigned in US schools at grades 4–7, with a Lexile measure of 440L.
+It appears across 11 curriculum references and 14 states, sourced from state DOE pages and AP/IB/Common Core syllabi.
 Every citation below links to the primary source.

 This page shows where Roller Girl is assigned in US schools — curricula, states, grades, and the primary-source citations behind each placement.
 Not a summary or study guide.